PawelLipski/git-machete-blog/blog.md

 The fork point commit (the commit at which the history of the branch actually diverges from the history of any other branch) is determined with a heuristics that uses `git reflog`.
 It's generally not trivial to find a correct fork point in every case, so a heurestics is applied that compares the *commit-wise* history (aka `git log`) of the given branch with *operation-wise* history (aka `git reflog`) of all other local branches.
-Roughly speaking, the most recent commit `X` from the log of the current branch that also happens to appear on reflog of any other branch `y` is considered the _base_ of the said branch.
+Roughly speaking, the most recent commit `C` from the log of the branch `x` that also happens to appear on reflog of any other branch `y` is considered the _fork point_ of the branch `x`.
-The fact that `X` was found somewhere in the reflog of `y` suggests that it was originally commited on `y` (even though it might no longer appear on `y`'s history due to e.g. rebases).
+The fact that `C` was found somewhere in the reflog of `y` suggests that it was originally commited on `y` (even though it might no longer appear on `y`'s history due to e.g. rebases).

 This definition, though working correctly in most real-life cases, might sometimes fail to find a _logically_ correct fork point commit.
 In particular, if certain local branches were already deleted, the determined fork point may be _too early_ in the history than expected.

-??? sentence order?
-Also, it's always possible to check the fork point for a given branch included in the definition file with `git machete fork-point [<branch>]`, or to simply list commits considered by `git machete` to be specific for the each branch with `git machete status --list-commits`.
+It's always possible to check the fork point for a given branch included in the definition file with `git machete fork-point [<branch>]`, or to simply list commits considered by `git machete` to be specific for the each branch with `git machete status --list-commits`.

-Anyway, the potentially effects of ??? are mitigated:
+Anyway, the potentially effects of incorrectly determined fork points are mitigated in at least two ways:
-* The three commands that run `git rebase` under the hood (`reapply`, `slide-out`, `update`) always pass the `--interactive` flag.
+* The three commands that run `git rebase` under the hood (`reapply`, `slide-out` and most notably `update`) always pass the `--interactive` flag.
-  This enables the user to review the list of commits that are going to be rebased before actual rebase is executed.
+  This enables the user to review the list of commits that are going to be rebased before actual rebase is executed, or even cancel the rebase by clearing out the rebase TODO list.
-* It's also possible to explicitly specify the fork point for the mentioned three commands with `--fork-point` (`reapply`, `update`) or `--down-fork-point` (`slide-out`).
+* It's also possible to explicitly specify the fork point for the mentioned three commands with `-f`/`--fork-point` (`reapply`, `update`) or `-d`/`--down-fork-point` (`slide-out`).

 More git-savvy users may argue that it should be enough to simply use `--fork-point` option of `git rebase`... but the reality turns out to be harder.
 `git merge-base --fork-point` (and thus `git rebase` with the said option) only takes reflog of the one provided upstream branch into account.
 This would work fine as long as nobody changes the structure of the tree in the definition file (i.e. the upstream branch of any branch doesn't change).
-Unfortunately, such tree modifications happen pretty often in real-life development... and thus a custom, more powerful way to find the fork point was necessary.
+Unfortunately, such tree structure modifications happen pretty often in real-life development... and thus a custom, more powerful way to find the fork point was necessary.